 You can find cilantro at your local gardening center, home improvement store, or even your local farmer’s market for just a few dollars per plant.
-Take a look at how easy cilantro is to use in a variety of other ways that are fun and frugal.
-Take a peek!
+Take a look below at how easy cilantro is to use in a variety of other ways that are fun and frugal.

 1. Spice up your sour cream.

-Chopped cilantro can be stirred in with sour cream and them used to top chili, soups, and stews.
-For a healthier alternative, you can also stir it in with low fat plan yogurt and use the same way.
+Chopped cilantro can be stirred in with sour cream and then used to top chili, soups, and stews.
+For a healthier alternative, you can also stir it in with low-fat plain yogurt and use it the same way.

 2. Rev up your rice.

-You can chop and toss cilantro into your rice dishes for some extra refreshing pep!
-Or, just sprinkle some on top before serving.
+You can chop cilantro and toss it into your rice dishes for some extra pep!
+Or sprinkle some on top before serving.
 Mix chopped cilantro with lime to create a refreshing dressing for your rice dishes as well.

 3. Give salad dressing a kick.

-You can add chopped cilantro to your salad dressings for a little kick.
-It pairs especially well with vinaigrettes as well as citrus flavored dressings.
-Add and allow the dressing to sit in a refrigerator for an hour before use.
+Add chopped cilantro to your salad dressings for an extra little kick.
+It pairs especially well with vinaigrettes and citrus-flavored dressings.
+Add the cilantro and allow the dressing to sit in a refrigerator for about an hour before use.

 4. Create a quick coleslaw.

-Mix vegetables, a little oil, salt, and pepper along with fresh chopped cilantro to create a unique and refreshing coleslaw.
-This is the perfect recipe when you need a quick and inexpensive side dish!
+Mix vegetables, a little oil, salt, and pepper, along with fresh chopped cilantro to create a unique and refreshing coleslaw.
+This is the perfect recipe for a quick and inexpensive side dish!

 5. Add flavor to your stir-fry.

-Throw a little bit of chopped cilantro into your next stir-fry to give it a kick of flavor.
-If you add it towards the end of cooking it will give your stir-fry a very fresh flavor.
+Throw a little bit of chopped cilantro into your next stir-fry to give it an added kick of flavor.
+Add it towards the end of cooking to give your stir-fry a very fresh flavor.

 6. Give your bagels a boost.

-Cilantro mixed with cream cheese is a great way to give your bagels an extra boost of flavor.
-Serve at your next brunch for some rave reviews.
+Cilantro mixed with cream cheese is a perfect addition to a bagel.
+Serve it at your next brunch for some rave reviews.

 7. Spice up pasta salads.

-Or any salad for that reason!
-Chopped cilantro or a sprinkling of it goes a long way.
-Add to your pasta salads, rice salads, or fresh green salads for some truly unique flavor you won’t be able to get enough of.
+A sprinkling of chopped cilantro goes a long way.
+Add it to your pasta salads, rice salads, or fresh green salads for some truly unique flavor you won’t be able to get enough of.

 8. Flavor your oils.

-Cilantro stems can be placed in oil bottles and left in order to infuse the oil with great flavor.
+Place cilantro stems in oil bottles and let them sit to infuse the oil with that great cilantro flavor.
 Use the oil on your meat dishes, pasta dishes, or salads for extra flavor.

 9. Create a cool chutney.

-There are literally hundreds of chutney recipes out there and all of them can be made better when you add fresh chopped cilantro!
-Put your own spin on any chutney recipe by tossing in this tasty and fresh addition.
+There are literally hundreds of chutney recipes out there, and all of them will taste better when you add a little fresh chopped cilantro!
+Put your own spin on any chutney recipe by tossing in this tasty and fresh ingredient.

 10. Make your own green sauce.

-Green sauce is perfect for baking meat dishes in and marinating meat dishes as well.
-It is colorful, fresh, and so fun and frugal to make?
-Not sure how to go about making your own green sauce?
+Green sauce is perfect for baking and marinating meat dishes.
+It is colorful, fresh, and so fun and frugal to make.
+Not sure how to make your own green sauce?
 Take a look below at a simple green sauce recipe you can try today!

 Cilantro Infused Green Sauce